edeprince3/pdaggerq/README.md

 **Usage**

 The following code evaluates the energy for coupled cluster with single and double excitations.
-For simplities sake, I have excluded commutators that will evaluate to zero.
+For the sake of readability, I have excluded commutators that will evaluate to zero.

 Python: